PinJui/CS_T0828_FinalProject/README.md

 Given training data is 3373 training images with size 1024x1024

+And testing data is 10 images with size 1024x1024(will be swapped to hiddenset when submit to kaggle)

 More information can be found in homepage of kaggle competition.

 [Kaggle Global Wheat Competition](https://www.kaggle.com/c/global-wheat-detection/overview)